openwebwork/webwork3/docs/collection.md

 - showMeAnother (?)

 Each one of these is separate although there is some common structure.
-If we create an `AbstractProblemSet` class, then each of these can inherit a lot of the structure from the top class.
+If we create an `ProblemSet` class, then each of these can inherit a lot of the structure from the top class.

 This will also allow the generation of other structures more easily including

 ### New Collections